 - Mixes easily in water and beverages

 - Sodium: 190 mg

 KOS Protein Review

-In addition to the protein, each one of these ingredients is a nutritional powerhouse.
+In addition to the high protein, each one of these ingredients is a nutritional powerhouse.
 There’s fiber from Chia, Omega-3s and 6 from Flax seed and digestive enzymes from Pumpkin, all of which increase the nutritional value of each serving, tremendously.

-Also, the flavor just delicious.
+Also, the flavor is just delicious.
 There’s organic Peruvian cacao that forms the base, which is topped with Himalayan Pink Salt, organic coconut milk, monk fruit and stevia.